jimblizzard/DevSecOpsHack-Student/Student/challenge03.md

 When your workflow completes successfully, go to the Azure portal to see the environment.
 If everything worked, create the test environment:

-4. Update the webAppName template parameter (line #6) to `<prefix>devops-test`.
+4. Update the webAppName template parameter to `<prefix>devops-test`.
 Important: commit and push to GitHub before proceeding!

 5. Copy your `dev` workflow file and use it to create a new workflow file for `test` (`deployTest.yml`)
     - Be sure to update the `paths` in your workflow file (i.e., `.github/workflows/deployTest.yml`)

 When your workflow completes successfully, go to the Azure portal to see the `test` environment.
 If everything worked, create the `prod` environment:

-6. Update the webAppName template parameter (line #6) to `<prefix>devops-prod`.
+6. Update the webAppName template parameter to `<prefix>devops-prod`.
 Important: commit and push to GitHub before proceeding!

 7. Copy your `test` workflow file and use it to create a new workflow file for `prod` (`deployProd.yml`)
     - Be sure to update the `paths` in your workflow file (i.e., `.github/workflows/deployProd.yml`)